-Walter Infant School is an equitable, safe, secure and happy place to learn; our children grow as individuals in a stimulating and exciting environment which values respect, care and concern for oneself and others.
+Walter Infant School is an equitable, safe, secure and happy place to learn; our children grow as individuals in a stimulating and exciting environment which values respect, kindness, honesty, empathy and resilience.

 "Pupils are confident, self-assured learners.
 Their excellent attitudes to learning have a strong, positive impact on their progress.
 They are proud of their achievements and of their school."
-Outstanding - OFSTED Common Inspection Framework 2015
+Outstanding - OFSTED Common Inspection Framework 2018